BC193/sp24-cse110-lab4/expose/javascript/part2.md

 12. a) student.name; b) student['Grad Year']; c) student.greeting(); d) student['Favorite Teacher'].name; e) student.courseLoad[0];
 13. a) '32' b) 1 c) 3 d) '3null' e) 4 f) 0 g) '3undefined' h) NaN
 14. a) true b) false c) true d) false e) false f) true
-15. Both are comparisos but === looks at the two without any type conversions while == changes the types.
+15. Both are comparisons but === looks at the two without any type conversions while == changes the types.
 17. (17.)[2,4,6] will be returned.
 We are given the array [1,2,3] and the for loop will eventually iterate through this entire array. callback refers to the function doSomething, which multiplies the input by 2.
 The for-loop uses this function and pushes the result onto newArr.
 1 will be multiplied and pushed, same with 2 and 3 giving us our output array, newArr.
 19. (19.)1 4 3 2 is the order that the numbers will be logged out.